uaarkoti/uaarkoti.github.io/_posts/2015-06-11-jenkins-workflow-getting-started.markdown

 </div>
 </section><!-- /#table-of-contents -->

 In a previous [post](http://udaypal.com/2015-04-08-continuous-delivery-using-jenkins-workflow/) I covered Continuous Delivery (CD) using Jenkins Workflow.
-This is a followup to show how to get started and build a CD pipleline using Jenkins Workflow.
+This is a followup to show how to get started and build a CD pipleline using [Jenkins Workflow](https://wiki.jenkins-ci.org/display/JENKINS/Workflow+Plugin).

 ## Getting started

-In this example you'll see how to build, test and deploy a simple java web application.
-To simulate a real world use, you'll see how to deploy the application to different environments before pushing it to production.
+In this example you'll see how to build, test and deploy a simple java web application to Tomcat server.
+To simulate a real world use, you'll see how to deploy/promote the application to different environments before pushing it to production.

 Hopefully this will serve as a template for anyone looking to getting started with Jenkins Workflow and can help build on it.